 Whether you’re struggling to get out of bed or having a tough time in other ways, we’re here for you.
-You don’t have to wait until you feel ‘ready’ to get involved in work or study, we can support you wherever you’re at.
+You don’t have to wait until you feel ‘ready’ to get involved in work or study.
+We can support you wherever you’re at.

 Download our fact sheet on the mental health benefits of work and study